 The assets and liabilities of Rainbow Town Development Limited (RTDL) were classified as held for sale following the decision and resolution of the Board of Directors of FBN Holdings Plc. to dispose the Group's interest in RTDL.
-The carrying amount of the investment is expected to the recovered principally by a sale rather than through continuing use.
-The sale is expected to be completed before the end of the next financial year.
+The carrying amount of the investment is expected to be recovered principally by a sale rather than through continuing use.